THEORY OF OPERATION

 -

-PortaVision’s Virtual C system instead relies on our novel, patented X-ray source-to-detector alignment software called, Detector Border Protection Module (DBM).
-And Machine Vision Collimator (MVC)
+PortaVision’s Virtual C system instead relies on our novel, patented Machine Vision Collimator (MVC) & Custom Detectors

 -

-The MVC software, in combination with PortaVision’s proprietary DBM, come together to create the Virtual C System & eliminate the restrictions and obstacles of traditional C-arm imaging.
+A radiographic X-ray system, MVC, and custom radiographic/fluoroscopic detector, in combination come together to create the Virtual C System & eliminate the restrictions and obstacles of traditional C-arm imaging.

 The MVC Utilizing four independent shutters to automatically position the radiation beam, the MVC ensures the area of exposure always remains within the confines of the active area of the detector, eliminating the need to physically link the components.
 A visual display provides real-time video of the patient, with a shaded area appearing on the video image to indicate the location and size of the radiation beam with respect to the patient.
 Additionally, the angle and inclination of the X-ray source is displayed to the operator on the display as well.